 When people do not pass a hearing screening test they are given an in-depth hearing evaluation by an audiologist and further care if necessary.
 Hearing screening is provided from birth throughout adult years when it is requested, under conditions that increase risk for hearing loss, or when required by state or local laws.

 Hearing screening is especially important for newborns, infants, and young children because hearing is critical to a child’s development.
 A child’s speech, language, and social and academic skills can be affected by even mild or partial hearing loss.
-Therefore, it is optimal for early hearing loss to be diagnosed and treated within a baby’s first six months.
+Therefore, it is optimal for early hearing loss to be diagnosed and treated within a baby’s first 6 months.

 The American Academy of Pediatrics and several other organizations recommend that all newborns be given a hearing screening test, and 30 states require hearing screening for all newborns.
-Newborn screening programs have three primary goals:
+Newborn screening programs have 3 primary goals:

 The American Academy of Pediatrics has also issued guidelines that contain a schedule of the times infants and children should be screened through adolescence.
 The main age ranges and screening tests are given below.